Trans+ Health Equity Workgroup

 As the member of the team with experience in user research, I trained workgroup participants on design thinking, interviewing skills, and user research tactics.

 When it was time for usability testing of the existing webpage, I wrote facilitation scripts for participants to run the tests.
-We gave users two tasks: to "make an appointment" at the SHC for gender-affirming care and to determine what services would be available for them.
+We gave users two tasks: to "make an appointment" at the SHC for gender-affirming care and determine what services would be available to them.

 After the first round of testing, we made edits to the page to streamline information and provide clearer information.
 When we conducted a second round of testing, many of the challenges users encountered were gone.